joashc/csharp-probability-monad/README.md

 ## Getting started
 Install from NuGet: [https://www.nuget.org/packages/ProbCSharp/](https://www.nuget.org/packages/ProbCSharp/)

-Once installed, you can reference the library by adding this to the top of your source:
+Once installed, you can reference the library by adding this to the top of your C# code:

 ```cs
 using ProbCSharp;